chrisboo/cueclick/README.md

         - Google Drive API
         - Google Picker API
    - Update the code with the respective client key and API key (just index.html for now)
+   - To run the code, go to the terminal and type `python -m SimpleHTTPServer 8080`
+   - Go to `localhost:8080` to see the result

+## For future reference

    - Go to the terminal and do `npm install npm install --save @types/gapi` in the project folder
    - Also, do `npm install google-auth-library --save`
    - And `npm install googleapis --save`

-Note that although the current code is written in JavaScript without using NodeJS, the possibility of switching to nodeJS when refactoring and cleaning up the code after establishing the basic functionality is not entirely discounted...Hence doing all these installs.
+Note that although the current code is written in JavaScript without using NodeJS, the possibility of switching to nodeJS when refactoring and cleaning up the code after establishing the basic functionality is not entirely discounted...Hence recording these installs for future reference.

-## Prerequisites

-You must have:
-   - node
-   - npm

 ## Aim